christianhelle/refitter/src/Refitter/README.md

         --no-logging                                   Don't log errors or collect telemetry
         --additional-namespace                         Add additional namespace to generated types
         --use-iso-date-format                          Explicitly format date query string parameters in ISO 8601 standard date format using delimiters (2023-06-15)
-        --multiple-interfaces                          Generate a Refit interface for each endpoint
+        --multiple-interfaces                          Generate a Refit interface for each endpoint.
+May be one of ByEndpoint, ByTag
 ```

 To generate code from an OpenAPI specifications file, run the following: